Frequently Asked Questions

 Did You Know...?

 • The Academic Scheduling Office is tasked with enforcing station occupancy rates.
-While exceptions may be possible when approved by your dean's office (via CourseLeaf CLSS Approval Workflow), they are rare and require proper justification.
+While exceptions to room size may be possible when approved by your dean's office (via CourseLeaf CLSS Approval Workflow), they are rare and require proper justification.

 • To calculate SOR for a course section, divide the number of registered students by the maximum room capacity (as noted in the Master Room List).